scipopt/gcg/doc/resources/devs/howtouse/generatevisu.md

 \n

 # Test set selection
-> A guide on this is coming soon.
+> A complete guide on this is coming soon.

+Test sets can be filtered using the instructions under "General Plotter -> Arguments -> Defining Filters for the Data".

 # Custom Visualizations
 When creating custom visualizations, one has to know exactly what data is needed to make the visualization.
 With these arguments in mind, one can then look if they are already parsed.
 A list of the currently parsed data is located @ref visu-args "here".
 If so, one of the parsers (<code>parser_general.py</code>, <code>parser_bounds.py</code> or <code>parser_detection.py</code>) can be used, or otherwise, for the <code>plotter_pricing.py</code>, the <code>--savepickle</code> argument of the plotter shall be used each time to parse the runtime data and save it to the pickle, to then read it again for the plotter.
 Then, the <code>plotter_</code> script can be created which should import the parser that already gets the data needed with a simple <code>import parser_...</code>.
 Finally, the parser can be used just like in the other plotters.